Can you believe it?!

 To finish this little guy off, add the thin black strips of paper for the mane and have your child glue on their ear at the same time.

-While you’re waiting for the glue to dry on your newest animal creation, go ahead and grab the printable uppercase letter Z page below and add them both to your alphabet book when you’re ready.
+While you’re waiting for the glue to dry on your newest animal creation, go ahead and grab the printable uppercase letter Z page from the bundle of interactive alphabet pages and add them both to your alphabet book when you’re ready.